Cal Ripken Jr. Rookie Cards

 1982 Fleer Cal Ripken Jr. Rookie #176

 The 1982 Fleer Cal Ripken Jr. card #176 is another regular-issue Cal Ripken rookie card that collectors could pull from packs.
 This set was Fleer’s second after returning to baseball card production.
 The set is relatively good quality if you ignore the blurry photography that plagues many of the cards.
 Unfortunately, the Ripken card wasn’t able to avoid this issue.
 The photo of Cal Ripken Jr. on this card is out of focus.
-Incidentally, there are two very rare Fleer test cards that have this same blurry photo.
+Incidentally, two very rare Fleer test cards have this same blurry photo.
 I’ll talk about those a little further down in this article.

 Shop for a 1982 Fleer Cal Ripken Jr. on eBay (affiliate link)

 The 1982 Donruss Cal Ripken Jr. card #405 is the third of Cal Ripken Jr.’s regular-issue cards that could be found in packs in 1982.
 This was the second Donruss set and cards from this set are generally less valuable than the Topps and Fleer cards.
 Still, this card is quite valuable in high-grade condition and it is popular with collectors.

 Shop for 1982 Donruss Cal Ripken Jr. on eBay (affiliate link)

 The 1982 Fleer Test cards are from a very rare sheet that International Paper Company printed for Fleer.
 The test sheet had two cards featuring a photo of Cal Ripken Jr. One of them has the name “Cal Ripken Jr.” on the front of the card and the other has the name “Dave Ford.”
 Both cards were made in equal numbers because they were cut from the same sheet.
 These are extremely rare and valuable Cal Ripken Jr. rookie cards.